AnushaPB/LandGenSamp/p1_gnxsims/gnx/dryad/README.md

 H = spatial autocorrelation
 r = environmental correlatio
 it = iteration
-See the original paper for more information on these parameters
+See the original paper for more information on these parameters.

 The CSV files contain geospatial data for the simulated individuals.
 The columns are: idx = individual ID (matches with VCF)